 "You're in trouble my friend.
 My advice to you is to hightail it out of here on the first plane."

 At this point I demanded, as best I could, that they get me out of the country.
 There must be some channel for smuggling people out.
 "Unofficially there is," he said.
-"But we wouldn't jeopardize it by letting you use it in case we need it for someone important. ( like a mercenary, drug runner, arms merchant, hired assassin etc.) Besides that, the Greek government gets very angry when we interfere in these situations.
-In other word you are on your own."
+"But we wouldn't jeopardize it by letting you use it in case we need it for someone important (like a mercenary, drug runner, arms merchant, hired assassin etc.).
+Besides that, the Greek government gets very angry when we interfere in these situations.
+In other words you are on your own."
 This had become apparent.
 I stopped thinking of the American embassy as my helpful friend overseas.
 There was nothing left to do but go to the Plaka and have a big going away party.
 Perhaps someone would come up with a plan.